Toenail Fungus Treatment

 Kansas City Foot and Ankle offers the latest in toenail fungus treatment for our Kansas City patients.
-Dr. Mark Green and Dr. Stephanie Jameson treat patients with the condition known as Onychomycosis or fungal toenails.
+Our doctors treat patients with the condition known as Onychomycosis or fungal toenails.
 Onychomycosis is a fungal infection that lives on the bed of the toenail and between the layers of the nail.
 This infection can be difficult to get rid of.
 Up to 13% of people in the U.S. suffer from toenail fungus.

-Kansas City Foot and Ankle features the Q-Clear Laser Treatment for toenail fungus treatment.
+Kansas City Foot and Ankle features advanced laser treatment technology for toenail fungus treatment.
 This very effective, 10 MINUTE laser for toenail fungus treatment kills the fungus without the hassle of topical medications and the potential side effects of the pills.
 You will be able to resume your normal activities right away after toenail fungus treatment.

 The laser treatment is: